syn1w/CS_Notes/notes/compiler/static_analysis_nj.md

 - Concrete -> Abstraction

 - over-approximation
-  - Transfer functions: Transfer functions define how to evaluate different program statements on abstract values.
+  - Transfer functions: Transfer functions define how to evaluate different program statements on abstract values. such as + op + = +, - op - = -, + op - = T.
-  - Control flows
+  - Control flows. union the sign at merges.